Dan J. Harkey

 Summary:

-Tooth and nail is a colorful idiom, without reservation, but to fight with all one's power and strength.
-The phrase was originally a reference to battling an adversary and using one's teeth and nails as weapons: biting with the teeth and scratching with the nails.
+Tooth and nail is a colorful idiom, without reservation, but to fight with all one’s power and strength.
+The phrase originally referred to battling an adversary and using one’s teeth and nails as weapons, involving biting with the teeth and scratching with the nails.

 Article: